IanFinlayson/exploring-cs/chapter04.md

 strings can contain digits too.
 For instance, if you are reading in an address, it might be something like `"1301 College Avenue"`.
 So strings can contain numbers inside of them.
 This one just happens to contain only a number.
-Python doesn\'t automatically set the type based on what the user types in.
+Python doesn't automatically set the type based on what the user types in.

-Now because it\'s a string, we can\'t really use it like a number.
+Now because it's a string, we can't really use it like a number.
 For example, if we try to add this variable to another number, we will get an error.